Smudded/ad-blocking-detector/readme.txt

 == Changelog ==
+= 2.1.3 =
+* Code cleanup.
+* Add "Other Plugins By Developer" box to ABD Dashboard = 2.1.2 =
+* Fix errors with asynchronous loading of JavaScript.
 = 2.1.1 =
 * UI improvements.
 * MAJOR BUG FIX: No longer gives error to new users when adding shortcodes.